What is Food Security?

 Community food security expands on the definition of household security by being concerned with the underlying social, economic and institutional factors that affect not only the amount of food available but also the quality.

 Why is Food Security Important?

 Food security is one of several conditions necessary for a population to be healthy and well-nourished.
-The Bureau of Nutrition and the Iowa Department of Public Health have focused on assessing the extent of food security at household and community levels.
+The Bureau of Nutrition and Physical Activity and the Iowa Department of Public Health have focused on assessing the extent of food security at household and community levels.

 How do We Measure Food Security?